How to reach the peak of the pyramid of needs, Self-Actualization?

-We do have needs, undeniably obvious, Abraham Maslow proposed that needs have a hierarchy.
+We do have needs, undeniably evident, Abraham Maslow proposed that needs have a hierarchy.
 They have a sequence in which they must be fulfilled.

 Like, unless the basic most needs are fulfilled, the second on the list awaits.
-It is represented in a pyramid form with the most necessary physiological ones at the base.
+It is represented in a pyramid form with the most important physiological ones at the base.

 The self-actualization of Maslow is placed at the top of the pyramid, which is addressed when all the other needs are fulfilled.

 Self-actualization of Maslow remains at the top because of the thought that a person couldn’t focus on a higher purpose of life unless he has less to worry about the other needs down the pyramid.